Beach House: 2011–2014: Bloom

+On January 1, 2013, Beach House released the official video for "New Year", which features time-lapse video recordings, which were filmed by Manuel Calderon, of the album's recording sessions at Sonic Ranch.
+The duo explained its concept, "It's more of a home video thing, not a music video... we just thought these moments and the memories they involve fit this song".
 The band released a short film, Forever Still, on February 4, 2013.
 The film, directed by the band and Max Goldman, was inspired by Pink Floyd's Live at Pompeii and features the band performing songs from Bloom at various sites around Tornillo, Texas, where the album was recorded.
 The idea for the film came from the band's desire to make quality promotional content they could control artistically: "We had previously been involved in too many live sessions, radio tapings, photoshoots, etc., where the outcome was far below our personal artistic standards.
 We also felt a need to distance ourselves from the 'content' culture of the internet that rewards quantity over quality and shock over nuance."
+A music video for "Wishes" directed by Eric Wareheim and starring Ray Wise was released on March 7, 2013.
+In March 2014, the band released the song "Saturn Song", which exclusively appeared on the Lefse Records compilation album The Space Project.
+In July 2014, the band announced the Northern Exposure Tour, with concert dates taking place in Alaska and Canada.